MTGSDK/MintegralAdSDK-iOS/README.md

 # Mintegral SDKs for iOS

-Much more information can be found at http://cdn-adn.rayjump.com/cdn-adn/v2/markdown_v2/index.html?file=sdk-m_sdk-ios&lang=en.
+More information can be found at the [Wiki page.](https://dev.mintegral.com/doc/index.html?file=sdk-m_sdk-ios)

 ## Install a Mintegral SDK using CocoaPods